 How To Make – Step By Step Instructions

 For some reason, regular tarts seem intimidating.

+Grab your puff pastry dough from the freezer.
 You don’t even need to roll it out.
 We find it works best for this recipe straight from the package – just open it up.